 Her decision also complicates things for the Democratic Party, which, frankly, could use an injection of youthful and, yes, progressive ideas to balance out all of that “experience.”

 I wouldn’t go as far as some rabid, single-payer-supporting Sandernistas, who have doubted Feinstein’s progressive credentials with a straight face.
-Corbin Trent of the Sanders-inspired group Justice Democrats told The Bee: “Her policies are completely out of touch with California Democrats, and we think she’d be more at home in a Republican primary.”
+As Corbin Trent of the Sanders-inspired group Justice Democrats told The Bee: “Her policies are completely out of touch with California Democrats, and we think she’d be more at home in a Republican primary.”
+Yeah, right.

 But clearly, I’m not alone in my thinking.